 Please note: The algorithm descriptions in English have been automatically translated.
 Errors may have been introduced in this process.
 For the original descriptions, go to the Dutch version of the Algorithm Register.

-The Insight module checks online declarations for the municipality.
-Using smart checks, the module determines which declarations have no peculiarities and which give cause for further investigation.
+The Insight module checks online tax returns on behalf of the local authority.
+Using smart checks, the module determines which returns are unremarkable and which warrant further investigation.

 Publication category